Science

 Read MoreCuriosity Rover Driver

 The first motorized vehicle that Vandi Verma ever operated was a tractor.
 “I must've been 11 years old at the time,” she told Science.
-During school vacations, she visited her grandparents, who lived in a village in central India.
-At their farm, her uncle let...
+During school vacations, she visited her grandparents in a village in central India.
+At their farm, her uncle let her take...

 Read MoreReflections of a Pioneer Woman Scientist

-In her career as a physicist at the Massachusetts Institute of Technology, Mildred “Millie” Dresselhaus, who is now 83, has researched the electronic structure of carbon in its myriad forms.
-Dresselhaus was in Oslo for the Kavli awards ceremony this year.
-I caught up with...
+In her career as a physicist at the Massachusetts Institute of Technology, Mildred “Millie” Dresselhaus has researched the electronic structure of carbon in its myriad forms.
+Dresselhaus was in Oslo for the Kavli awards ceremony in 2014.
+I caught up with her for a chat...

 Read MoreConsulting Careers for PhDs